draios/sysdig-workshop-infra/cookbooks/habitat_workstation/README.md

 # habitat_workstation

-A cookbook for creating workstations for Habitat training workshops.
+Configures a machine as a workstation for a Habitat workshop.

 ## Recipes

-* `default` - Installs text editors, creates `chef` user with sudo access, configures ssh.
+* `default` - Prepares the workstation for Habitat installation.
 * `install_hab` - Installs the latest version of Habitat.